 Role Description

-Help the Cardio Rehab service
+Help the Stroke Rehabilitation service

 Offer directional advice and practical assistance to patients and visitors.

-Motivate patients during the class.
+Motivate patients during the class to participate.

 Help patients engage with the social aspect of the classes to combat loneliness.